ubuntupunk/visidian/README.md

 ### Debug Commands
 - `:VisidianDebug <level>` - Set the debug level
-- `:VisidianDebugCat <categories...>` - Set which categories to debug
+- `:VisidianDebugCat <tab>` - Set which categories to debug.

+You can tab into levels and categories to narrow down the debug output.

 ## Session Management